Red wolf: Separate species that can be strengthened from hybrids

 In 2020, a study conducted DNA sequencing of canines across southeastern US to detect those with any red wolf ancestry.
 The study found that red wolf ancestry exists in the coyote populations of southwestern Louisiana and southeastern Texas, but also newly detected in North Carolina.
 The red wolf ancestry of these populations possess unique red wolf alleles not found in the current captive red wolf population.
 The study proposes that the expanding coyotes admixed with red wolves to gain genetic material that was suited to the southeastern environment and would aid their adaptation to it, and that surviving red wolves admixed with coyotes because the red wolves were suffering from inbreeding.

 In 2021, a study conducted DNA sequencing of canines across the remnant red wolf hybrid zone of southwestern Louisiana and southeastern Texas.
 The study found red wolf ancestry in the coyote genomes which increases up to 60% in a westward gradient.
 This was due to introgression from the remnant red wolf population over the past 100 years.
 The study proposes that coyotes expanded into the gulf region and admixed with red wolves prior to the red wolf going extinct in the wild due to loss of habitat and persecution.
 In the past two decades the hybrid region has expanded.
 The study presented the genetic evidence that the red wolf is a separate species, based on the structure of one of the loci of its X-chromosome which is accepted as a marker for distinct species.
 As such, the study suggested that the introgressed red wolf ancestry could be de-introgressed back as a basis for breeding further red wolves from the hybrids.

 Pre-dates the coyote in North America

 In 2021, a study of mitochondrial genomes sourced from specimens dated before the 20th century revealed that red wolves could be found across North America.
-With the arrival of the gray wolf between 80,000–60,000 years ago, the red wolf's range shrank to the eastern forests and California, and the coyote replaced the red wolf mid-continent between 60,000–30,000 years ago.
+With the arrival of the gray wolf between 80,000 and 60,000 years ago, the red wolf's range shrank to the eastern forests and California, and the coyote replaced the red wolf mid-continent between 60,000 and 30,000 years ago.
 The coyote expanded into California at the beginning of the Holocene era 12,000–10,000 years ago and admixed with the red wolf, phenotypically replacing them.
 The study proposes that the red wolf may pre-date the coyote in North America.